Art & Design

 Ride to Meguro Station via the JR Line or Tokyu Meguro Line.
 The museum is a seven-minute walk from the station.

 The glass-relief doors in the front entrance hall were made by the French glass artist René Lalique.
 The walls of the small drawing room are finished with oil-on-canvas paintings by Henri Rapin.

 The artwork is incorporated into the spaces of the museum so well, in fact, that it feels more like a house tour than a day at an art museum.
 If you're looking for an example of understated opulence, you'll find it here.

 Garden fit for a prince

 There are also some more modern luxuries on site to catch your interest.
-Recent renovations and updates added a cafe, museum shop, and more exhibition spaces.
+The renovations and updates in 2014 added a cafe, museum shop, and more exhibition spaces.

 The latest information may differ, so please check the official website